jakewalsh90/Terraform-Azure/CIDRSubnet-Demo/readme.md

         address_space       = [cidrsubnet("${var.region1cidr}", 2, 0)]

 This is essentially taking a variable (var.region1cidr) which is listed in my tfvars file as "10.10.0.0/19" - thanks to cidrsubnet, this is the only place the CIDR range is noted.
-Everything else is split automatically.
+Everything else is split automatically, and we don't need to use lots of additional variables for each range.

 cidrsubnet works by splitting the CIDR range out like this: cidrsubnet(prefix, newbits, netnum)